stefonarch/Valendas/README.md

 Copy Valendas folder to /usr/share/lxqt/themes/ for system wide use or to ~/.local/share/lxqt/themes/ for single user.

-Note that a compositor has to be enabled to make transparency work.
+A compositor has to be enabled to make transparency work - and not all widget styles support transparency everywhere, breeze or oxygen do.

+This theme is included in LXQt 1.1.0